Thelma

 Story & Plot Summary: Thelma

-Quick Plot Summary: Thelma is a Action, Comedy, Adventure film that delivers highly intense sequences and pulse-pounding confrontations that keep viewers on the edge of their seats.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2024, Thelma is a Action, Comedy, Adventure film directed by Josh Margolin.
+The narrative delivers highly intense sequences and pulse-pounding confrontations that keep viewers on the edge of their seats.
+This summary provides a scannable look at the movie's central conflict involving June Squibb.

 Story Breakdown

-The narrative structure follows a classic action blueprint: establish the protagonist's world, introduce a formidable antagonist, and escalate the stakes through increasingly intense confrontations.
+In this high-octane feature, Josh Margolin establishes a narrative structure that follows a classic action blueprint: establishing the protagonist's world, introducing a formidable antagonist, and escalating the stakes.
 When 93-year-old Thelma Post gets duped by a phone scammer pretending to be her grandson, she sets out on a treacherous quest across the city to reclaim what was taken from her.
-The film balances spectacular set pieces with character moments, ensuring the action serves the story rather than overwhelming it.
-This approach calls everyone and everything into question as the plot unfolds.
+The film balances spectacular set pieces with character moments for June Squibb, ensuring the action serves the story rather than overwhelming it.

 Narrative Structure